ptizei/iNaturalistDatasetGenerator/README.md

 TODO

 - Exploratory analysis on the data I've already downloaded
+    - Number and %age of each filetype
+    - distribution of file sizes in each dataset
 - Scripts to automate initial exploratory analysis on any new set